greg-raven/Impeachment-Chronicles/_posts/2021-07-08-why-the-election-was-fraudulent.md

 They knew it was unconstitutional, it's right there in plain English.
 But they knew the cases wouldn't see court until after the election.
 And what judge will toss millions of ballots because a governor broke the rules?
 The threat of mass riots wasn't implied, it was direct.
 33/x

-a) The entrenched bureaucracy &amp; security state subverted Trump from Day 1, b) The press is part of the operation, c) Election rules were changed, d) Big Tech censors opposition, e) Political violence is legitimized &amp; encouraged, f) Trump is banned from social media.
+a) The entrenched bureaucracy & security state subverted Trump from Day 1, b) The press is part of the operation, c) Election rules were changed, d) Big Tech censors opposition, e) Political violence is legitimized & encouraged, f) Trump is banned from social media.
 34/x

 They were led down some rabbit holes, but they are absolutely right that their gov't is monopolized by a Regime that believes they are beneath representation, and will observe no limits to keep them getting it.
 Trump fans should be happy he lost; it might've kept him alive. /end